worldline/vuejs-training/docs/routing/README.md

 ## Installation

-If you did not install it during initial project configuration with Vue-CLI, you can install it now with `npm`.
+If you did not install it during initial project configuration, you can now install `vue-router` now with `npm`.

 Create a `src/router` directory and a `router/index.js` file to hold router configuration.
 The `main.js` file will have to be modified to declare this new router in the application: